cygig/TimerEvent/readme.md

-# TimerEvent
+# TimerEventEx
-TimerEvent is a non-blocking alternative to the delay() function.
+TimerEventEx is a non-blocking alternative to the delay() function.
 It provides an easy way to trigger a callback function every set period of time and using multiple instances of this library enables your Arduino to multitask via time slicing.

+TimerEventEx is based on TimerEvent from cygig.
+The difference is that TimerEventEx provides a way of passing a context pointer to the callback function.

 TimerEvent is based on TimedAction 1.6 by Alexander Brevig (alexanderbrevig@gmail.com).
 It is updated to work with Arduino IDE 1.8.5 and above.